sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/flash_system.md

 | -------------------------------------------------------------- | ------------------------------------------------------------ |
 | ![md5sum_success](./../../../zh/maixIII/assets/flash_system/md5sum_success.jpg) | ![md5sum_failed](./../../../zh/maixIII/assets/flash_system/md5sum_failed.jpg) |

-If there is some thing with the compressed system image file, it will shows FAILED.
-Normally we don't need to check the compressed system image file, this is only for those who need.
+If there is some thing with the compressed system image file, it will show FAILED.
+Normally we don't need to check the compressed system image file, this is only for those who need it.

 ### Burn image

-**Before burning image, we need do following preparation:**
+**Before burning the image, we need to do the following preparation:**

 - A TF card with a storge capacity card over 8GB; It is recommended to buy an official image card, otherwise it may lead to a bad experience due to the bad performace of the TF card
 - A card reader: It is recommended to use the card reader that supports USB3.0, this will save our time on burning the system image card.